multani/z3c.testsetup/README.txt

 z3c.testsetup
 =============

-is a package that provides some convenience stuff to enable rapid doctest setup for Zope 3 components.
-It finds doctests throughout a whole file tree and registers them with sensible, modifiable defaults.
-It is written for developers, that whish to test their code with functional or unit doctests.
+is a package that provides some convenience stuff to enable rapid test setup for Zope 3 components and normal Python packages.
+Currently doctests (normal unit doctests and functional doctests) and usual Python tests made of ``unittest.TestCase`` definitions are supported.

+Doctests and test modules are found throughout a whole package and registered with sensible, modifiable defaults.

+Also support for reusable test setups is provided by so-called TestGetters and TestCollectors.

 Setting up doctests (contrary to *writing* those tests) can become cumbersome with Zope 3.
 In the environment you often have to prepare